 - The wholesaler

-- The store who sold the product to consumers
+- The store that sold the product to consumers

 How a product is defective may determine which party or parties may be held liable for the harm they cause to others.
 You must be able to prove how the product is defective and who caused it if you decide to pursue compensation.